 a. must be in the admission process to apply

-b. must have an expected start date or may have just started within week
+b. the expected start date or may have just started within week

 c. name of child